cpgr/em2ex/README.md

 # One-step conversion from reservoir Earth models to Exodus II format

+`em2ex` converts a reservoir model to an Exodus II file that can then be used in a simulation tool (such as [MOOSE](http://www.mooseframework.org)).
+Currently, `em2ex` supports two reservoir modelling packages:

+- Eclipse
+- Leapfrog Geothermal

 ## Setup

 `em2ex` requires the `exodus` package (including the python API) to be installed.
 This can be done by installing the [`seacas`](https://github.com/gsjaardema/seacas) package.